 ADOMAH Periodic Table is based on the Left Step Periodic table that was introduced by Janet in 1928.
-It consists of four blocks (s, p, d and f) that correspond to the quantum numbers l = 0, 1, 2, 3.
+It consists of four blocks (f, d, p and s) that correspond to the quantum numbers l = 3, 2, 1, 0.
 Blocks are separated from each other, shifted and reconnected via diagonal lines.
-ADOMAH Table allows direct reading of the quantum numbers 'n' and can be presented in horizontal or vertical formats.
-In vertical format ADOMAH Table has vertical columns that correspond to the quantum numbers n = 1, 2, ..., 8 and cascades n + l = 1, 2, ..., 8 (if diagonal lines are followed when moving form block to block).
-The cascades provide continuity with respect to the atomic number Z. Numbers on the bottom of the table represent either quantum number 'n', if columns are followed vertically, or 'n + l' if cascades are followed.
-This feature is very useful for determining the electronic configurations (see User Guide).
+ADOMAH Table allows direct reading of the quantum number 'n' and can be presented in horizontal or vertical formats.
+In vertical format ADOMAH Table has vertical columns that correspond to the quantum number n = 1, 2, ..., 8 and cascades n + l = 1, 2, ..., 8 (if diagonal lines are followed when moving form block to block).
+The cascades provide continuity with respect to atomic number Z. Numbers at the bottom of the table represent either quantum number 'n', if columns are followed vertically, or 'n + l' if cascades are followed.
+This feature is very useful for writing electron configurations (see User Guide).

-Quantum numbers ml and ms are addressed by placing elements in rectangular "boxes" with 1 x 1/2 proportions, so that any two such "boxes" make up a unit.
+Quantum numbers ml and ms are addressed by placing elements in rectangular "boxes" with 1 x 1/2 proportions so that any two such "boxes" make up a square unit.

-Unit square used to establish proportions of spdf blocks to bring them in compliance with number of ml values corresponding to each block.
+or Unit square used to establish proportions of spdf blocks and to bring them in compliance with number of values of quantum number ml corresponding to each block.

-These seemingly cosmetic changes resulted in amazing discovery: quantum numbers n, l, ml and ms and their interrelation can be explained on the basis of a three dimensional geometric shape that is known as Regular Tetrahedron (see 3D Image).
+These seemingly cosmetic changes resulted in interesting observation: quantum numbers n, l, ml and ms and their interrelation can be explained on a basis of a three dimensional geometric shape that is known as Regular Tetrahedron (see 3D Image).

 1. Introduction.